Fascism, World War II, Resistance

 Fascism

-The long negotiations that followed the armistice began in Paris on 18th January 1919 and led to the peace treaties known as the Treaty of Versailles.
+The lengthy negotiations following the armistice opened in Paris on January 18, 1919, and led to the peace treaties known as the Peace of Versailles.

 Gagliardetto fascista del Comune di Vicenza